McDonogh Three: McDonogh No.19

 Leona Tate, Gail Etienne and Tessie Prevost arrived at McDonogh No. 19 Elementary School to see police holding back the screaming and protesting crowds.
 When the girls walked into the school, they saw a room filled with their future classmates, but within a few minutes, they were all taken away by worried parents, and for the next two years, Leona Tate, Gail Etienne, and Tessie Prevost were the only students attending McDonogh No. 19.
 Although these girls received attention and a proper education from their teachers during these years, the majority of the public was not happy with the integration.

-Throughout the school year, yelling crowds surrounded McDonogh No.19 protesting against the enrollment of the "McDonogh Three" (Tate, Etienne and Prevost's new nickname).
+Throughout the school year, yelling crowds surrounded McDonogh No.19 protesting against the enrollment of the three girls (Leona Tate, Gail Etienne and Tessie Prevost).
 The girls were constantly guarded by US Officials, classroom windows were covered with brown paper, and the girls had to have recess in the school theatre because the school yard was too dangerous.
 The water fountains inside the school were even shut off to protect the girls from poisoning.

-For third grade, Etienne, Tate and Prevost enrolled at T.J.
-Semmes School along with twenty other black students.
-This created a safer and less hostile environment for them.
-In the fourth grade, Tate left to join Ruby Bridges at Frantz Elementary, and then went on to attend Kohn Middle School.
-Prevost and Etienne went to a color-segregated middle school called Rivers Frederick in the 7th Ward, and for high school Prevost continued to Joseph S. Clark, another color-segregated school where she discovered her musical talent.
-Etienne and Tate had one last school to integrate, and attended Francis T. Nicholls High; this was another huge challenge as this school had no civil rights experience.
+For third grade, Gail Etienne, Leona Tate and Tessie Prevost desegregated a second elementary school, T.J.
+Semmes Elementary School, along with twenty other black students.
+This time, there were no US Marshals to protect the children.
+The girls and the other black students endured physically violent treatment and severe bullying.
+In the fourth grade, Leona Tate left T.J.
+Semmes Elementary to join Ruby Bridges at William Frantz Elementary, and then went on to integrate Kohn Middle School.
+Tessie Prevost and Gail Etienne went to a black-segregated middle school called Rivers Frederick, and for high school Tessie Prevost continued to Joseph S. Clark, another color-segregated school where she discovered her musical talent.
+Gail Etienne, Ruby Bridges and Leona Tate had one last school to integrate, and attended Francis T. Nicholls High when the school mascot was the Confederate Rebels; this was another huge challenge as this school had no civil rights experience.